feathersjs/docs/authentication.local.md

 In the above example, the `transports` key is only needed if you, for some reason, need to force the browser to only use websockets.
 The `forceNew` key is only needed if you have previously connected an *unauthenticated* Websocket connection and you now want to start an *authenticated* request.

 ### What's next?
 Adding authentication allows you to know **who** users are.
 Now you'll want to specify **what** they can do.
 This is done using authorization hooks.
-Learn more about it in the section on [Authorization](authorization.md).
+Learn more about it in the [Authorization section](authorization.md).